jasmeetsingh-028/light-rag-tutorial/README.md

 ## Application Snapshots

-Here are some snapshots of the web application:
+Here are some snapshots of the streamlit application:

 <table>
   <tr>